Elasto-Inertial Instability in Torsional Flows of Shear-Thinning Viscoelastic Fluids: Materials and Methods

 \section{Materials and Methods}

 We use polymeric solutions of polyisobutylene (PIB) (MW $\approx 10^6$ g/mol) dissolved in a paraffinic oil (GADDTAC, Lubrizol Inc.).
 We perform all our measurements at a constant temperature $T=20$ $^\circ$C. The Newtonian base oil has a solvent viscosity $\eta_s=18.07$ mPa.s at $20$ $^\circ$C. Dilute solution viscometry determines the polymer intrinsic viscosity to be $\left[ \eta \right] = 3.69$ dL/g, and this gives the critical overlap concentration of the polymer solute as c$^* \simeq 0.77/\left[ \eta \right] = 0.23$ wt.\,\% \citep{graessley1980polymer}.
 The solutions were all measured to have a constant density $\rho=873.1$ kg/m$^3$.
 We vary the dissolved concentration of polymer in the solution to change the viscoelastic properties.
 We work with three semi-dilute (c$_P$ $>$ c$^*$) solutions: 3 wt.\,\%, 2 wt.\,\%, and 1 wt.\,\%, respectively, and one close to c$^*$ with $c_p=$ 0.3 wt.\,\%.
-These polymeric solutions are all shear-thinning to various extents, with their viscoelasticity decreasing at lower concentrations, as shown in Fig.~\ref{fig:fig1-flowcurve}.
+In table~\ref{tab:tab1}, we summarize the key material properties for the family of polymeric fluids used in the study.
+These polymeric solutions are all shear-thinning to various extents, with their viscoelasticity decreasing at lower concentrations, as shown in Fig.~\ref{fig:fig1-flowcurve} and Table~\ref{tab:tab2}.